Charles Russell Speechlys

 CRS' reputation is in high-quality private client advice, but it also has commercial clout and decent media and technology capabilities.
 And the client roster is a pretty sexy one, including the likes of Andy Taylor (of Duran Duran fame), The FA, Harper Collins and Virgin Media.
 It also has a flourishing sports practice, with big hitters such as Nike and Mercedes GP on the books.
 The merger also means that the firm will be looking ahead to brighter times, and getting over the last few difficult years: in 2009 and 2012 there were redundancy spells for Charles Russell.
 And it closed its Oxford office in January 2012 and sold its Cambridge office to Penningtons in March that year.

-It did appear to be cementing a collaborative culture, albeit five years since its merger.
-A junior solicitor felt the combination was "improving following a bumpy ride".
+A junior solicitor felt the 2014 combination of the two firms was "improving following a bumpy ride".
 (Counterpoint: a colleague said "the Charles Russell lawyers and the Speechly Bircham lawyers do tend to still work within their own teams").
 "Guildford office culture is good", said a lawyer who possibly works there, but "London is always like a morgue".

 The split between its legacy firms’ staff may have healed out in the open, but tensions were alive and well in the ladies' loos.
 One junior solicitor (F) claimed the women "seem to know how to behave themselves".
 But another woman disagreed.
 "It is not the company's fault that other members of staff are disgusting scumbags who shit on the seat", she said.
 Gulp.
 "I often have a little snooze on the floor", offered a blissfully unaware male colleague, "with a snuggly blanket of soft toilet paper".